BenoitRanque/hasura-sample-application/readme.md

-## ERP - Entreprise Resource Planning
+## Hasura Sample Application

-This application may eventually become a full fledged ERP.
+My personal testing application for hasura.
-For now, it's a simple accounting application
+I aim to cover as much of the api as possible, to facilitate testing

-Check the server directory for instructions on how to setup the server Check the client directory for instructions on how to setup the client
+To setup the server, view server/readme.md

-TODO: add more instructions here
+To setup the client, view client/readme.md